-Thanks to Ian Roberts, Tim Collier and Julie Mytton for methodological support, Karen Blackhall for advice on database searching, and Rebecca Ivers for managing the editorial processes for the review.
+Thanks to Ian Roberts, Tim Collier and Julie Mytton for methodological support and Rebecca Ivers for managing the editorial processes for the review.

+Thanks to Karen Blackhall for updating the databases searches for the June 2010 update.
 Thanks also to the authors of the included studies for providing additional information on request, and to the peer referees for their helpful comments.